Andrew Denton: Early life

 Denton is the son of Kit Denton, writer and the author of the novel The Breaker, about Australian soldier Breaker Morant.
 He went to Roseville Primary School in Sydney, before attending Blue Mountains Grammar School in Wentworth Falls.
 In 1977 he attended Guildford Grammar School in Perth.
-He then studied at Mitchell College of Advanced Education (MCAE) (now Charles Sturt University) in Bathurst, and graduated with a Bachelor of Arts in Communications in 1982.
+He then studied at Mitchell College of Advanced Education (MCAE) (now Charles Sturt University) in Bathurst, and graduated with a Bachelor of Arts in communications in 1982.
 He was involved in the campus radio station, 2MCE.

 Career

 Radio

-Denton worked on Australian radio stations early in his media career, beginning as a writer for radio presenter Doug Mulray on Triple M. He had an early involvement in the Sydney Theatresports movement.
+Denton worked on Australian radio stations early in his media career, beginning as a writer for radio presenter Doug Mulray on Triple M Sydney.
+He had an early involvement in the Sydney Theatresports movement.

 Denton worked as a morning radio host for the Triple M in Sydney.
 His time on Triple M included the House From Hell reality TV program, in which various contestants were placed in a house together and involved in various stunts, tricks and tortures.
 Denton has said in radio interviews that he regrets being involved in the program due to the unacceptable level of human manipulation.

 Television

 Denton made his first television appearance as an extra on the ABC television series The Investigators, and progressed to being a member of the team that was runner-up on the Australian improvised comedy show Theatresports in 1987.

-From the late 1980s into the 1990s, he hosted a number of TV shows, including Blah Blah Blah (1988), The Money or the Gun (1989–1990), Live and Sweaty (1991–1995), and a comedy talk show, Denton (1994–1995), that aired on Seven Network.
+Between 1988 and 1995 he hosted the TV shows Blah Blah Blah (1988), The Money or the Gun (1989–1990), Live and Sweaty (1991–1995), all on ABC-TV, as well as a comedy talk show, Denton (1994–1995), which aired on Seven Network.
 These shows were talk-based.
-Live and Sweaty focused on sports and was a panel-based television show.
+Live and Sweaty focused on sports and was panel-based.

-Each week on The Money or the Gun, Andrew had a musical guest play a cover version of Led Zeppelin's "Stairway to Heaven" in a different musical style, usually the genre of the guest's own musical style.
+Each week on The Money or the Gun, Denton had a musical guest play a cover version of Led Zeppelin's "Stairway to Heaven" in a different musical style, usually the genre of the guest's own musical style.

 Robert Plant and Jimmy Page, musicians from Led Zeppelin, later appeared on Denton to perform a Rolf Harris song.
 (Harris performed a notable version of "Stairway to Heaven", with wobble board solo.)
 Denton saw the beginning of the Musical Challenge segment, and challenged musical guests to perform a song from a barrel full of well-known songs.
-This segment evolved during his time on Triple M, resulting in three albums with tracks including Tina Arena singing "Cheap Wine", The Wiggles singing "Long way to the Top", Neil Finn performing "Sexual Healing", James Reyne performing Kate Bush's "Wuthering Heights", Barenaked Ladies performing Prince's "When Doves Cry" and Paul Kelly performing Prince's "Little Red Corvette".
-Two volumes were released on CD titled Andrew Denton's Musical Challenge.
-In the early 1990s Denton was the first guest programmer on Rage.
+This segment evolved during his time on Triple M, resulting in three albums, with tracks including Tina Arena singing Cold Chisel's "Cheap Wine", The Wiggles singing AC/DC's "It's a Long Way to the Top", Neil Finn performing Marvin Gaye's "Sexual Healing", James Reyne performing Kate Bush's "Wuthering Heights", Barenaked Ladies performing Prince's "When Doves Cry", and Paul Kelly performing Prince's "Little Red Corvette".
+Three volumes were released on CD titled Andrew Denton's Musical Challenge.
+In the early 1990s, Denton was the first guest programmer on Rage.